 Required: EDP 371 Course Packet.
-This packet contains the course objectives that you will be tested over, sample test questions for all exams, homework problems and answers, PPT slides for each of the 14 units, tables needed to solve test problems, necessary formulae and vocabulary, problems to solve in class, places to take class notes, graph and chart paper to sketch problems, suggested web sites for better understanding and extended practice, links to You Tube videos, and many illustrations.
+This packet contains the course objectives that you will be tested over, sample test questions for all exams, homework problems and answers, tables needed to solve test problems, necessary formulae and vocabulary, problems to solve in class, places to take class notes, graph and chart paper to sketch problems, suggested web sites for better understanding and extended practice, links to You Tube videos, and many illustrations.
 This will only be available through the University COOP Bookstore.